-Motheo TVET College offers a variety of courses at their six campuses.
+Motheo TVET College offers a variety of courses at its six campuses.
 Student support services are available to all students, including academic support.
 They also assist their students with bursary applications.
 All students are encouraged to apply for NSFAS, especially those who come from low-income households.

 36. Lephalale TVET College

-Lephalale TVET College has two campuses namely, Lephalale Campus and Modimolle Campus.
+Lephalale TVET College has two campuses, namely, Lephalale Campus and Modimolle Campus.
 The College is registered with the Limpopo Department of Education.

 37. Letaba TVET College